I love being an investment analyst and trader. But I also love the fact that I don't work in New York City with other analysts and traders.

 Also like Hetty, I want to focus on the short term and find opportunities to compound wealth rather than making large bets that will either pay out big... or cause large losses.

-It's also why you should keep your focus on this, too.
+My advice: take a cue from Hetty Green.
 By keeping your emotions in check and grinding it out with steady, successful trades in your portfolio, you'll be far ahead of the crowd over the long-term.
 (And if you'd like to learn how Income Trader can help you with this, just go here.)